WizardOfOgz/WizardOfOgz.github.io/_posts/2015-08-16-ruby-double-splat-operator.markdown

 categories: ruby
 ---
-The double-splat (**) was added to Ruby back when version 2.0 was released, but it seems to have gained very little since then.
+The double-splat (**) was added to Ruby back when version 2.0 was released, but it seems to have gained very little attention since then.
 Perhaps it was simply overshadowed by the more-heralded features like lazy enumerators, keyword arguments and Module#prepend, which also arrived in the same version of Ruby.
 However, the double-splat is a very powerful little feature which can work wonders in tidying up your code.

 Simply put, the double-splat is to Hashes what the splat (*) is to Arrays.
 It picks up trailing